pdmoerland/ComputingInR/README.md

+# Owner

+Perry Moerland

 # Computing in R

 Some xaringan-based slides on making figures for the AMC Graduate School course _Computing in R_.
-Slides have been on https://pdmoerland.github.io/ComputingInR/Course_graphics.html.
+Slides have been published on https://pdmoerland.github.io/ComputingInR/Course_graphics.html.